noErrdev/python-chatops-incident-mplatform/docs/content/concepts.md

 # Concepts

-IMPulse is installed between Alertmanager and one of the messengers.
+IMPulse is installed between Alertmanager and a messenger.

 ![None](media/impulse.excalidraw.svg)

-IMPulse gets alerts from Alertmanager and sends them to your messenger's channel based on `application` and `route` configuration (see [Configuration File](config_file.md)).
+IMPulse receives alerts from Alertmanager and sends them to your messenger channel based on `application` and `route` configuration (see [Configuration File](config_file.md)).

 Alertmanager sends alerts with one of two statuses: **firing** and **resolved**.
-Of course, first status is always **firing** when problem occurs.
-Based on these statuses IMPulse creates Incidents.
+The first status is always **firing** when a problem occurs.
+Based on these statuses, IMPulse creates Incidents.

 <p align="center"><img src="../media/slack_firing.excalidraw.svg" alt="" width="400"/></p>

 ## Incident

-Incident is a messege representation of alert with actual status.
+An incident is a messege representation of an alert with its current status.

 ### Structure